Not every trip comes with time to explore all corners of your chosen destination.

 It’s the most important meal of the day, right?
 There’s no better way to kick off a day of exploring The Bend than by fueling up at breakfast.
-Locals and visitors voted on our best breakfast spots.
-Macadoo’s Family Restaurant in Mishawaka took the vote while Peggs is a downtown South Bend favorite.
-But let’s face it, there are no bad options on that list.
+Macadoo’s Family Restaurant in Mishawaka won a vote by locals and visitors in 2018 as The Bend’s best breakfast spot.

 Tour an Iconic Campus

 Walk off your meal by heading to one of the most beautiful and renowned college campuses in the world: the University of Notre Dame.
 Its campus is full of notable landmarks — Notre Dame Stadium, the “Word of Life” mural (known popularly as Touchdown Jesus), the Grotto of Our Lady of Lourdes, the Basilica of the Sacred Heart and more.
 Head out on foot and it’ll be lunch time before you know it.

 Bite into a Burger